A few weeks ago, I went looking for a Hot Wheels Super-Charger. Easiest place to find one? It’s gotta be eBay. Getting a good one? How hard can it be?

 Admit defeat, write a blog, make a video and buy another one naturally.

-Here’s a link to my YouTube channel showing the inside of a running Super-Charger.
+Here’s my YouTube channel showing the inside of a running Super-Charger.

 So…my next purchase came from North Tonawanda, New York.
 Here it is: